 In non-science speak: IgY Max is a supplement (made of only egg yolk) containing antibodies that neutralize pathogens living in the gut.
 These pathogens could contribute to your digestive symptoms if you have them.

 Upon consumption, IgY Max antibodies exert their anti-pathogenic activity throughout the entire length of the gastrointestinal tract.
-They have a high
+They have a high pathogen-antibody affinity, inhibiting bacterial adhesion, suppressing colonization, and neutralizing each targeted pathogen thoroughly.
+Neutralized pathogens are expelled from the gut through the stool (your poop!).

-The product’s elimination of pathogens allows beneficial microbes to flourish, which may help to restore microbial diversity to the microbiome and rebalance it.
+The product’s neutralization of pathogens allows beneficial microbes to flourish, which may help to restore microbial diversity to the microbiome and rebalance it.
 This positive shift in microbiome composition reduces dysbiotic pathogens’ initiation of gastrointestinal damage and amplifies healthy flora’s conferral of gastrointestinal benefits.

-University-led studies of IgY Max confirm this, showing that IgY Max consumers’ beneficial flora, gut barrier integrity, and inflammation levels improved significantly over eight weeks of use
+University-led studies of IgY Max confirm this, showing that IgY Max consumers’ beneficial flora, gut barrier integrity, and inflammation levels improved significantly over eight weeks of use.

 Participants’ levels of inflammatory cytokines, high-sensitivity C-reactive protein, helpful bacteria counts in the stool, zonulin, histamine, and diamine oxidase improved substantially.
 Perhaps most importantly, participants’ symptoms improved upon use.